microsoft/aitour-interact-with-llms/README.md

 ### Abstract

-Innovate with Azure OpenAI's GPT-4o multimodal model in this hands-on experience.
-Learn the core concepts to and best practices to effectively generate with text, sound and images.
-Experience creating AI assistants with function calling that enhance user experiences and drive innovation.
+Innovate with Azure OpenAI's GPT-4o multimodal model in this hands-on experience in Azure AI Foundry.
+Learn the core concepts and best practices to effectively generate with text, sound, and images using GPT-4o-mini, DALL-E and GPT-4o-realtime.
+Create AI assistants that enhance user experiences and drive innovation.

 ### Duration
 75 Minutes